AbdylGaniwu/Covid19-SQL-AnalysisProject/README.md

 # COVID 19 Data Analysis Project

 This project provides a comprehensive analysis of COVID-19 data using SQL.
 It includes several queries to analyze the impact of COVID-19 across different countries (including my country of residence: Ghana) and continents.
-The data is sourced from two tables: `CovidDeathData` and `CovidVaccinationsData`.

 ## Project Structure and Key Features